 “He has that kind of mental strength as well.
 A typical British way of handling things, facing the difficulties with a very cool and intelligent way.”

-The 22-year-old was handed his senior debut in Arsenal’s 1-0 win over Red Star Belgrade in 2017, but he has only made one more appearance for the club.
+The midfielder was handed his senior debut in Arsenal’s 1-0 win over Red Star Belgrade in 2017, but he has only made two more appearances for the club.